 Refugee Employment Program

 The Refugee Employment Program is designed to provide employment and training services for eligible refugees residing in the United States less than five (5) years.
 The program also assists refugees to adjust and adapt to the American Workplace and ultimately achieve self-sufficiency to end their need for public assistance.
 The program is intended to help unemployed refugees or refugees who are employed, but not working to their skill level.
 The Refugee Employment Program is designed to bring local employers and refugees together, matching employers with candidates who are hard-working, and providing refugees with employment opportunities and support services to help them integrate into American life.
-Click here for a one page from the Kentucky Office of Refugees about the Refugee resettlement process and Kentucky numbers.
+Click here for an overview of the refugee resettlement process from the Kentucky Office for Refugees.

 Information for Refugees

 - Job preparation workshops (covering topics such as work expectation in the USA, interview skills, public transportation/directions, job applications, pay checks and budgeting, and cultural adjustment issues in the workplace)

 - Financial Assistance for transportation, vocational training, and other employment –related expenses

 - Job Development

 - Additional Support Services as needed

 Information for Employers